CalDymos/Klipper-arduino_mcu/README.md

 #   lan = communicate over Ethernet/Wifi
 #   serial = communicate over UART (default)
 ip:
-#   server ip address (default use current system IP)
+#   server ip address (default is current system IP)
+#   is only required if communication type is set to 'lan'
 port:
-#   TCP/IP port if communication type 'lan' is set
+#   TCP/IP port if communication type is set to 'lan' (default is 45800),
 #   else the serial port to connect to the MCU.
 If unsure (or if it changes) use
 #   ls /dev/tty*
 #   This shows a list of all serial devices.